Harry Cook (martial artist): Early life

 Cook was born in 1949 in South Shields, England.
 He began training in the martial arts in 1966, learning karate from two schoolmates.
 They belonged to a Wado-ryu school, which he joined in September 1966.
 Subsequently, the Wado-ryu instructors moved from the area, and Cook joined Ken Smith's Shotokan-ryu dojo (training hall) in Sunderland.
 In the late 1960s, Cook was one of the first British karate students to train under Keinosuke Enoeda.
 Having completed secondary school, he held the rank of 4th kyu in karate.

 Cook studied surveying for a year, but then moved on to studying Chinese language at Durham University.
-At university, he came into contact with Rose Li, one of the lecturers, who taught Cook t'ai chi ch'uan.
+At university, he came into contact with Rose Li, one of the lecturers, who taught Cook tai chi.
 In 1970, Cook established the Durham University Karate Club, which became affiliated to the Karate Union of Great Britain.
 He was tested for 1st kyu by Andy Sherry.
 In 1973, Cook received a Bachelor of Arts degree in Chinese studies from Durham University.
 A year later, he earned a Postgraduate Certificate in Education from the same institution.